waneal/corocoro/README.md

 # corocoro
-Execute something while controlling for registering and registering from ELB.
+Execute something while controlling to deregister and register from ELB.